BlackBears/cocoa-factory.github.com/source/products/regexmatch/index.markdown

 {% img left http://i.imgur.com/HpF1A.png %}
 RegexMatch is [available](https://itunes.apple.com/us/app/regexmatch/id578617071?ls=1&mt=8) on the iOS App Store.
 On your iPad you can open the App Store app and search for _"RegexMatch"_ or you can go to the App Store in iTunes on your Mac or PC and search for _"RegexMatch"_.

+RegexMatch is also [available](https://itunes.apple.com/us/app/regexmatch/id582049745?ls=1&mt=12) on the Mac App Store.

 #### Support ####

 Do you already use RegexMatch for iPad and [need support](/products/regexmatch/support.html)?